classgraph/classgraph/README.md

 See instructions for [use as a module](https://github.com/classgraph/classgraph/wiki#use-as-a-module).

-### Running on JDK 16+
+### Strong encapsulation

-The JDK team decided to start enforcing strong encapsulation in JDK 16+.
-That will means that by default, ClassGraph will not be able to find the classpath of your project, if all of the following are true:
+The JDK has enforced strong encapsulation since JDK 16, so it is always in force for ClassGraph 5.x, which requires JDK 17.
+By default, ClassGraph will not be able to find the classpath of your project if both of the following are true:

-* You are running on JDK 16+
 * You are using a legacy classloader (rather than the module system)
 * Your classloader does not expose its classpath via a public field or method (i.e. the full classpath can only be determined by reflection of private fields or methods).

-If your ClassGraph code works in JDK versions less than 16 but breaks in JDK 16+ (meaning that ClassGraph can no longer find your classes), you have probably run into this problem.
+If ClassGraph cannot find your classes, and the same code worked under ClassGraph 4.x on JDK 15 or earlier, you have probably run into this problem.

 ClassGraph can use either of the following libraries to silently circumvent all of Java's security mechanisms (visibility/access checks, security manager restrictions, and strong encapsulation), in order to read the classpath from private fields and methods of classloaders.